 Contract Settings are accessible under the Contracts section at the very bottom of the Contracts Dashboard.
 These settings are strictly only accessible to the Organization Admin:

-When you expand the Settings you will see 2 sections:
+When you expand the Settings section you will see two tabs:

 You can now create your own Contract Types as an Organization Admin.